Florida State University Visa Sponsorship Jobs USA

 Qualifications

-A Bachelor's degree and two years of experience; or a high school diploma or equivalent and six years of experience.
-(Note: post high-school education and/or experience may substitute at a comparable rate.)
+Bachelor's degree and four years experience related to facilities and/or grounds services or a high school diploma or equivalent and eight years of experience.
+(Note: or a combination of post high school education and experience equal to eight years.)

 University Information